 Issues to overcome for the future development of the marine minerals exploitation includes the location of deposits; the determination of their type and abundance; and the assessment of commercial viability, in particular in view of resource uncertainties and current technological barriers.
-The uncertain future regulatory framework for deep-sea mining activities is another factor hampering development, as are concerns by the public and the scientific community as to the possible negative environmental impacts of deep-sea mining.25 The environmental framework includes policies at different levels, including specific national legislation, which may be the implementation of an EU directive, or which may be the wish to protect special national interests.
-Together with OSPAR, a voluntary cooperation between the countries bordering on the North Sea or the Atlantic Ocean, these

-23 DG MARE, 2012: Blue Growth, sub-function 2.4: Blue Biotechnology legislative instruments provide the guidelines for the use of national waters.
+The uncertain future regulatory framework for deep-sea mining activities is another factor hampering development, as are concerns by the public and the scientific community as to the possible negative environmental impacts of deep-sea mining.
+The environmental framework includes policies at different levels, including specific national legislation, which may be the implementation of an EU directive, or which may be the wish to protect special national interests.
+Together with OSPAR, a voluntary cooperation between the countries bordering on the North Sea or the Atlantic Ocean, these legislative instruments provide the guidelines for the use of national waters.
 In international waters, the UN has launched a number of initiatives, such as conventions that guide the right to operate in those waters.